cracked-machine/Tiny4xPoweredStereoMixer/README.md

 Using opamps to buffer the input signals and mix the channels together will ensure that the volume of each channel can be mixed independently from the others.

-The design will implement an inverting opamp topology, sometimes known as a "virtual  ground" design.
+The design will implement an inverting opamp "virtual  ground" topology.
 The virtual ground refers to the inputs of the mixing opamp: the non-inverting input will be referenced to ground, which means the voltage at both opamp inputs will be referenced to ground because the potential _difference between inputs_ will always try to be zero.
 The absence of voltage will prevent cross-talk between the channels.

 ## Power Stage Design